-For the financial year ended 31 July 2014 (FYE 2014), the Group registered a lower consolidated revenue of RM32.09 million, a decrease of RM40.44 million or 55.76% as compared to the previous year's revenue of RM72.53 million.
-The decrease in revenue was due to the completion of certain projects in the prior year from Middle East and Johor Bahru, Malaysia.
-Revenue recognition from new projects were minimal in the FYE 2014 as these projects were at their very initial stage.
-The current year's revenue was solely contributed from the construction, mechanical and electrical and plumbing segments, the Group's core business and industry.
+For the financial year ended 31 July 2015 (FYE 2015), the Group registered a lower consolidated revenue of RM28.02 million, a decrease of RM4.07 million or 12.68% as compared to the previous year's revenue of RM32.09 million.
+Revenue is derived mainly from existing projects as two new projects are currently in the design development stage and the commencement of works on site is anticipated in the following year.
+The current year's revenue was derived solely from the construction, mechanical and electrical and plumbing segments, the Group's core business and industry.

-The profit before tax of the Group for the current financial year is RM0.35 million whilst profit after tax attributable to shareholders for the same financial year is RM0.20 million.
+The profit before tax of the Group for the current financial year is RM0.90 million whilst profit after tax attributable to shareholders for the same financial year is RM0.88 million.